-Define a custom name to be available and used in formulas.
+Defines a custom name that will be available and used in formulas.
 If the function is not able to parse the name of the value, it will throw an error.

 The value has to be a valid formula in the form of a string, that is, without a leading

+= sign.
 Generally, a name points to a reference.
-For maximum compatibility, it is recommended for you to use references here that are fully qualified (include the name of the sheet they refer to) and absolute (prefix both row and column with the
+For a maximum compatibility, use references here that are fully qualified (include the name of the sheet to which they refer) and absolute (prefix both row and column with the

 Boolean (default: false)

-To hide this name from the custom names dropdown in the toolbar, pass
+To hide this name from the custom-name drop-down in the toolbar, pass

 true.
 Even if